mnicole-1/mnicole-1/README.md

 - 📫 How to reach me **bullindahn@gmail.com**

-- ⚡ Fun fact **is it fascinating that we forget things in our own heads **
+- ⚡ Fun fact **Is it fascinating that we forget things in our own heads**

 <h3 align="left">Connect with me:</h3>
 <p align="left">